Salesforce workload

 Package installation fails or shows an error

-Permission set isn't visible after installation
+The installed package isn't visible after installation

 Authorization fails or returns an error